telafifi/ParkingViolationTracker/README.md

 - If the user enters the number 6, the program should show a sorted list of zip codes and the most common fine that occurred in that zip code.
 Values are sorted by the total livable area per capita of that zip code.
+### Logging
+In addition to displaying the output as described above, the program also records the user inputs and activities by writing to the log file that was specified as a runtime argument to the program.

+## Design Patterns Used
+### Singleton Design Pattern
+The singleton pattern is a creational design pattern that ensures that there is only one instance of a class, which can be easily accessed.
+The goal of the pattern is to ensure that all the code is using the same instance and allow code to use the single instance without having to create it.

+The singleton pattern was used when creating the log file, this way only one log object would be created/referenced throughout the entire project.

+### Factory Method Design Pattern
+This is a creational pattern that uses inheritance to separate the code that uses another class from the code that creates it.
+E.g.:
+- Class A has a dependency on Class B
+- Subclasses of A override a factory method used to create an instance of the desired subclass of B

+The factory method was used when reading the Parking Violations files which could be either JSON or CSV formats.
+This method allowed for the application to be able to read/process data from either file without caring about type.

+### Strategy Design Pattern
+This is a behavioral pattern in which we create classes to specify certain strategies that can be used as part of a larger algorithm.
+We use a class that represents the strategy and pass an instance to a single method that implements the rest of the algorithm.

+This was used to assign similar methods for both the market value and livable area data sets from the input.
+Here, we were able to use a strategy of calculating average/per capita values and use them throughout the application.